Mouni Sadhu: Spirituality

-In 1949, Mouni Sadhu spent several months at the ashram of Ramana Maharshi, (Sri Ramanasramam) in Tiruvannamalai situated at the foot of the sacred mountain Arunachala in South India, worshiped since ancient days as the physical manifestation of Siva.
-He had spent the years since 1946 earnestly pursuing the quest of the Self (Overself) as taught by the Maharshi.
-That coupled with the earlier years of his inner striving in pursuit of Truth and Realisation qualified him as one well prepared to sit at the feet of the Great Rishi whose life and teaching were those of a genuine spiritual Master decreed to humanity in this our modern world.
-He describes his experiences beautifully in his book In Days of Great Peace.
-There Mouni describes how his contact with the Maharshi and his earnest striving for attainment caused him to attain nirvikalpa samadhi.
-In all of Mouni Sadhu's subsequent books, he paid tribute to Ramana Maharshi describing him as "the last Great Rishis of India." 'the modern Great Rishi of India' etc.
+In 1949, Mouni Sadhu spent several months at the ashram of Ramana Maharshi (Sri Ramanasramam) in Tiruvannamalai, situated at the foot of the sacred mountain Arunachala in South India, worshipped since ancient times as the physical manifestation of Siva.
+He had spent the years since 1946 pursuing the quest of the Self (Overself) as taught by the Maharshi.
+Combined with his earlier inner striving, this prepared him to sit at the feet of the Great Rishi, whose life and teaching he regarded as those of a genuine spiritual master for the modern world.
+He describes his experiences in In Days of Great Peace, where he recounts attaining nirvikalpa samadhi.
+In all of his subsequent books, he paid tribute to Ramana Maharshi, describing him as "the last Great Rishis of India" and "the modern Great Rishi of India."

 Mystic trilogy

-The first three books widely published by Mouni Sadhu form part of what he calls his 'Mystic Trilogy'.
-Furthermore, in the foreword to his last book (not including Initiations which was a translation) Meditation: an Outline or Practical Study, in describing that works relationship to Concentration and Samadhi, he says:

-"....the present work is like a continuation of the two just mentioned, and I writing on the assumption, that its two forerunners are well known to you.
+Mouni Sadhu's first three books form what he calls his Mystic Trilogy.
+In the foreword to his last book (excluding Initiations, which was a translation), Meditation: An Outline for Practical Study, he describes its relationship to Concentration and Samadhi, writing: "the present work is like a continuation of the two just mentioned, and I am writing on the assumption that its two forerunners are well known to you.
 It would be impossible to repeat in Meditation the material previously expounded in other books."

 1967 letter to Thomas Merton

-In a letter to Thomas Merton in 1967, requesting him as a spiritual brother, to consider writing a foreword to a planned book of his to be published as Contemplation: an Outline for Practical Study one can see both the development of a continuous theme and the intrinsically practical nature of these works dealing with the deeper and inner aspects of spirituality.
-Thomas Merton was not in a position to accept such an offer and the book was not published.
-It was Mouni Sadhu's translation of Initiations that was to be his last published work.
+In a letter to Thomas Merton in 1967, requesting him as a spiritual brother to consider writing a foreword to a planned book to be published as Contemplation: An Outline for Practical Study.
+Thomas Merton was not in a position to accept the offer, and the book was not published.
+It was Mouni Sadhu's translation of Initiations that became his last published work.